CSH-Integration/learning-library/workshops/oic-erp-fileimport/LabGuide300.md

 - Enter your `User Name` and `Password` and click **Sign In** same way as done in Lab 100.

  **NOTE:** the **User Name and Password** values will be given to you by your instructor.

+ - Once you enter, it should look like below screenshot.

  	![](images/100/image003.png)

  - You are presented with the home page and overlay for the ICS Service Console - which we already went through ICS in Lab 100